What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Tops

-It can be chilly in the mornings of your gorilla trek – but then no doubt you’ll heat up as you’re hiking through the humid rainforest.
+It can be chilly in the mornings of your gorilla trek – but then you’ll heat up as you’re hiking through the humid rainforest.
 For this reason, I’d recommend layers.

-You could wear a wicking t-shirt with a lightweight hiking shirt over it, or a tank top under a long-sleeve merino wool top (like the Icebreaker merino wool top pictured to the right.)
+You could wear a wicking t-shirt with a lightweight hiking shirt over it, or a tank top under a long-sleeve merino wool top (like the Icebreaker merino wool top below.)

 Either way, similar to long pants, you do need to wear something long-sleeved to avoid those bushes and bugs.